Make no mistake. Wiki software is an excellent collaboration tool that allows you to find, share, and store your company information.

 If the information in your knowledge base isn’t accurate, your employees will look for safer alternatives, even if this means wasting more time gathering information.

-On one hand, you need to keep an eye on all changes performed by users.
+On one hand, you need to keep an eye on all the changes performed by users.
 On the other hand, you have to revise all the existing information to keep up with your growing business.

 Think about how often you update your product.
 Your knowledge base should explain and show every new feature you add.
 This way, your employees stay up to date with your product and can do their jobs well.